tknbr/tknbr.github.io/_posts/2022-10-31-mushrooms.md

 ## Evaluation

-Evaluation is performed with the transfer learning model.
+Evaluation is performed with the transfer learning model and the test Dataset.
 The confusion matrix obtained is shown below with a sensitivity of **0.955** and a specificity of **0.957**.
+This means that for both Craterellus cornucopioides and Lactarius deliciosus our model identifies correctly the specie 95% of times.

 ![placeholder](/images/projects/bolets/cm.png){:style="display:block; margin-left:auto; margin-right:auto;"  width="80%"}

+## Conclusion

+Gathering the data, preparing it for consumption, designing a basic neural network for image classification and finally using transfer learning to avoid overfitting.
+The purpose of this project was to demonstrate how to build a reliable model with a small data set (~ 500 images per class).
+In future chapters, we will work with more than two classes, making it a multi-class classifier.